If you are an aspiring horse photographer, you have probably considered at some point in type attending horse photography workshops or tours.

 However, if you are new to the world of workshops and tours, you might not know the differences and what to ask the host in order to make sure that you get the workshop experience that you desire.

-Therefore, someone who is newer to photography might benefit more from a workshop than a tour so that they have more help in learning their camera settings, figuring out posing or desirable movements, and more.
+As you would be able to receive assistance in learning their camera settings, figuring out posing or desirable movements, and more.

 Horse Photography Workshop Basics